 Spreading power and strengthening local offerings

 In the distributed network, the power of definition is spread and the administrative levels cooperate.
-Now the time is ripe to extend it to the cultural venues, so that individual cultural venues can choose performances from Scenekunstbruket or Dansenett Norge in the knowledge that they will receive organizer support without having to apply for support in advance.
+Now the time is ripe to extend it to the cultural venues, so that individual venues can choose performances from Scenekunstbruket or Dansenett Norge, safe in the knowledge that they will receive organizer support without having to apply for funding in advance.
 Norwegian cultural venues are ready, and Scenekunstbruket has been ready for 28 years.
-The state currently spends NOK 18 million on Scenekunstbruket and the nationwide dissemination of performing arts.
+The Norwegian government currently spends NOK 18 million on Scenekunstbruket and the nationwide dissemination of performing arts.
 With NOK 7.5 million in incentive funds for organizers in 2021, more than NOK 40 million was released for the dissemination of independent performing arts - so organizer support is growing along the way.
 The funds stimulate more productions, more workplaces for artists, increased quality and contribute to a comprehensive dissemination of performing arts where organizers dare to take greater risks.

 With the report Mobilization for mobility.
 Dissemination of independent performing arts has given us a good description of the challenges.
 Now we must have the opportunity to show that there is already an existing funding system that receives government funding - which is ready to use directly for the cultural centers and their audiences in all target groups.

-Norsk scenekunstbruk and Norske kulturhus.
-The text was published on Scenekunst.no June 23, 2022
+Norsk scenekunstbruk and Norwegian Cultural Centers.
+The text was published on Scenekunst.no June 23,2022

 Photo: from the performance "Tobias og dagen det smalt" by Rimfrost produksjoner.
 The production is distributed through Scenekunstbruket's dissemination network.